skiritan/aws-identity-round-robin-workshop/docs/delegation/build.md

     ![SecOperPolicy](./images/IamEssSecOperPolicy.png)

-2. Notice that there are once again five managed policies, four AWS-managed policies for Inspector, GuardDuty, CloudTrail, and SNS, and a custom managed policy for Macie.
+2. Notice that there are once again managed policies, five AWS-managed policies for Inspector, GuardDuty, CloudTrail, IAM, and SNS, and a custom managed policy for Macie.
 The managed policies for Inspector, GuardDuty, and CloudTrail still provide full access to the services.
-The SNS policy has already been changed to provide read-only access to SNS.
 The Macie policy (whose name contains *SecOperatorMaciePolicy*), despite its name, still provides full access to Macie.
+There are also SNS and IAM policies to provide for a better console experience.

 3. Remove the AmazonCloudTrailFullAccess, AmazonGuardDutyFullAccess, and Amazon InspectorFullAccess policies by click on the removal crosses as shown by the arrows.
 Add read-only access policies for Inspector, CloudTrail, and GuardDuty.